ceresdigaproject/economicorsacred1/pages/economic.md

 The commercialization and commodification of religion is not only a modern phenomenon.
 The medieval Latin church, invented a franchise system for indulgences, a new product that shortened the time spent in purgatory.
 The pope established a parallel distribution structure involving newly licensed mendicant orders alongside the parochial structure.
 This resulting competition not only solved the principal-agent problem in respect of agents who were difficult to control when they were far away from Rome, but also maximized the profit for the principal (Schmidtchen/Mayer 1997).

+However, in our example, the market and society economize religion.
+As I understand from my street observations, social media observations and the literature, the desire to make a profit does not originate from Buddhism, but concepts such as meditation, yoga and spirituality, which are actually free, have been commercialized by people.
+These objects we see in markets or city centers are a reflection of this approach.

 ![The Cheapest Supermarkt Penny.jpeg](https://github.com/ceresdigaproject/economicorsacred1/blob/main/assets/img/The%20Cheapest%20Supermarkt%20Penny.jpeg?raw=true)